browserengineering/book/book/invalidation.md

 *Optimizing away `ProtectedField`*: as mentioned in the last section of the chapter, creating all these objects is way too expensive for a real browser.
 See if you can find a way to avoid creating the objects entirely.
-Depending on the languge you're using to implement your browser, you might have compile-time macros available to help;
+Depending on the language you're using to implement your browser, you might have compile-time macros available to help;
 in Python, this might require refactoring to change the API shape of `ProtectedField` to be functional rather than object-oriented.